askb/tailscale-openstack-bastion-action/docs/TAILSCALE_SETUP.md

 1. GitHub runner authenticates to Tailscale using OAuth credentials
 2. Action automatically generates short-lived (1 hour) auth keys via Tailscale API
-3. Ephemeral keys are used to connect bastion hosts (one-time use)
+3. Ephemeral keys are used to connect bastion hosts (reusable for retries)
 4. Bastion hosts are automatically removed from Tailscale when destroyed

 **Benefits:**